Quantum Noise from Vacuum Field Injection in Optical Cavities with Diffraction-related Loss: The method of mixing vacuum fields

-Considering the effective amplitude reflectivity $r_{\rm{eff,i}} = r_{\rm{i}}D_{\rm{i}}^2$ and transmissivity $t_{\rm{eff,i}} = t_{\rm{i}}D_{\rm{i}}^2$, Eq.\eqref{eq.2-4-12},\eqref{eq.2-4-13} is consistent with the commutation relations of the operators in a cavity in the case of the optical loss, Eq.
-(9) in previous research \cite{cavity}.
+Considering the effective amplitude reflectivity $r_{\rm{eff,i}} = r_{\rm{i}}D_{\rm{i}}^2$ and transmissivity $t_{\rm{eff,i}} = t_{\rm{i}}D_{\rm{i}}^2$, Equations \ref{eq.2-4-12} and \ref{eq.2-4-13} are consistent with the commutation relations of the cavity operators in the presence of optical loss, as given by Equation (9) in Ref.~\cite{PhysRevLett.77.1739}.